Additions to the csproj format for .NET Core

 src/ProjectName directory in the resulting package file.

 Specifies whether all output files are copied to the tools folder instead of the lib folder.
-Note that this is different from a
+This is different from a

 PackageType in the .csproj file.